hearthewind/graphpi_protein_inference/README.md

 1. Download the raw files from proteomeXchange, the fasta database from Uniprot.
 2. Run the generate_decoy knime workflow to generate a decoy fasta database.
 3. Convert raw file into mzML format using ProteoWizard (with peaks picking).
-3. Run the comet_search knime workflow with mzml and decoy fasta files for peptide database search.
+3. Run the comet_search knime workflow with mzml and decoy fasta files for peptide database search, please make sure to use correct search parameters from the dataset provider.
 4. Run the epifany_pipeline knime workflow with idxml and decoy fasta files to generate the psm features and epifany scores.
 5. Collect the psm and epifany scores for all training data.